Grozny State Oil Technical University: History

 The university started the first academic year On August 1, 1920, which brought the first 265 students.
 In 1942, the university was evacuated to Kokand, Uzbekistan due to the Great Patriotic War and began operating in Grozny again in 1943.
 In 1973, the university was named after its eminent alumnus Mikhail Dmitrievich Millionshchikov.

 The university premises were destroyed twice during two war conflicts in Chechnya (1991–2000).
 A large percentage of the student body and faculty were killed.
 Rebuilding the main facilities began in 2007 under the "Federal Target Programme".
 In 2011, university received the official status of the Technical University of GSTU.

 Accommodation

 All foreign students can stay in student hostels in rooms for two to three people.
-Rooms are equipped with the necessary furniture and bedding.
-The building of student halls is situated within three km from the main building of the university.
-It is a five-story building and each story has two laundry rooms and one study room.
-There is shared kitchen for several rooms.
+Rooms are equipped with the necessary furniture.

 There are two kinds of rooms: